-- Students required to take remedial courses must follow the UACCM Student Success Plan. - Take classes when offered as some classes are only offered certain semesters. - Plan electives early to ensure completion of courses within the desired time frame.
+- Students required to take remedial courses must follow the UACCM Student Success Plan - Semester order for college courses is suggested based on Fall/Spring semester rotation where Fall counts as sem.
+1. Beginning courses in another semester, having prior credits, or taking remedial courses will affect the order in which courses are taken.
+Take classes when first offered as some classes are only offered certain semesters. - Plan electives early to ensure completion of courses within the desired time frame.